Canon RP vs Leica S-E Typ 006

 Of the two cameras under consideration, the Canon RP features a full frame sensor and the Leica S-E Typ 006 a medium format sensor.
 The sensor area in the S-E Typ 006 is 57 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 0.8.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-With 37.5MP, the S-E Typ 006 offers a higher resolution than the Canon RP (26.2MP), but the S-E Typ 006 nevertheless has larger individual pixels (pixel pitch of 6.00μm versus 5.74μm for the Canon RP) due to its larger sensor.
-However, the Canon RP is a much more recent model (by 4 years and 4 months) than the S-E Typ 006, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.
+With 37.5MP, the S-E Typ 006 offers a higher resolution than the RP (26MP), but the S-E Typ 006 nevertheless has larger individual pixels (pixel pitch of 6.00μm versus 5.76μm for the RP) due to its larger sensor.
+However, the RP is a much more recent model (by 4 years and 4 months) than the S-E Typ 006, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.
 Coming back to sensor resolution, it should be mentioned that the S-E Typ 006 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 The Canon EOS RP has a native sensitivity range from ISO 100 to ISO 40000, which can be extended to ISO 50-102400.
 The corresponding ISO settings for the Leica S-E (Typ 006) are ISO 100 to ISO 1600 (no boost).